The linking von Neumann algebras of W*-TROs: The results

 Nuclear $C^\ast$-algebras play an important role in the study of operator algebras.
-Analogously, nuclear TROs and weak$^{\ast}$-exact TROS are also characterized in \cite{Kaur} and \cite{DR}.
-Our aim is to give some new characterizations of nuclear TRO and $W^\ast$-exact TROs.
+Analogously, nuclear TROs are also characterized in \cite{Kaur}.
+Our aim is to give some new characterizations of nuclear TROs.

 Recall that a $C^\ast$-algebra $A$ (resp.\ TRO $V$) is said to be \emph{nuclear} (resp.\ \emph{Lance nuclear}) if for every $C^\ast$-algebra $B$, there is a unique $C^\ast$-algebra tensor norm on $A\otimes B$ (resp.\ a unique TRO tensor norm on $V\otimes B$).